 Heather Ault is an award-winning artist, researcher, and activist for abortion rights and reproductive justice.
 As founder of 4000 Years for Choice, she created a dynamic visual art series devoted to re-visioning the historical and cultural narrative of abortion and contraception.
 Since the project’s initial launch in 2009, Heather has presented her artwork and research at art galleries, national conferences, university campuses, and reproductive health clinics across the country.
 Her work has been written about in the Huffington Post, New York Daily News, Bust Magazine, and many other blogs.
 Heather is a board member of the Abortion Conversation Project and also serves as Social Media Coordinator for the Abortion Care Network.
-She holds a Bachelors of Fine Arts in Graphic Design and Master of Fine Arts in New Media and is based in Urbana, Illinois.
+She holds a Bachelors of Fine Arts in Graphic Design and Master of Fine Arts in New Media.

 "My poster series “4000 Years for Choice” presents abortion and contraception as part of our grand human history.
 I highlight stories about abortive herbs, such as Artemisia, pennyroyal, aloe vera, and Queen Anne’s lace, tell stories about contraceptive devices, such as condoms, diaphragms, IUDs, cervical caps, and quote sentiments from notable figures, such as Plato, Socrates, Casanova, Emma Goldman, and Madame Restelle.
 My use of historical images seeks to replace to the iconic “wire coat hanger” used by the pro-choice movement for decades.
 Each poster conveys a positive word, such as love, embrace, bless, sing, and celebrate, as a means to critique the feminist battle cry of “fight, struggle, and defend.”
 Finally, I seek opportunities to present my work in community spaces such as art galleries, college campuses, and women’s health clinics, rather than in legislative centers where politics rule.
 “4000 Years for Choice” is our story; a story of women’s reproductive empowerment, wisdom, and self-care that dates back a millennium.
 I believe all people need to know this information, regardless of their position; whether they identify as pro-choice, pro-life, or somewhere in the middle.
 Without knowledge of this history, we as Americans cannot fully understand women’s deeply ingrained desire to control pregnancies for the good of ourselves, our relationships, and our families.
 Without this knowledge, we are in the dark." - Heather Ault